imaphatduc/neural-networks/README.md

 # neural-networks
-My implementations of different kinds of neural network (using plain libraries)
+My implementation of neural networks using plain libraries.